[Tweet “While there are many methods for building links, there is one tactic that has proven to be the most effective: content marketing.”]

 Links on influential websites usually trigger more links from other publishers.

 So as you look for publishers during your outreach efforts, target websites that are leaders in their industry and field.
-By focusing on a few big blogs, you will likely create more links than if you had focused on multiple smaller blogs.
+By focusing on a few big blogs, you will likely end up creating more links than if you had focused on multiple smaller blogs.

 Links connect content throughout the web.
 They direct readers, guide search engine results, and build website authority.
 So as you attempt to improve the visibility and notoriety of your website, focus on the best strategy for building links: content marketing.

-Create engaging, trendy, and original on-site content that publishers want to cover and link to.
-Then, make sure publishers are aware of your content by using innovative outreach efforts that target influencers.
-This proven seo strategy can get your content featured on reputable sites and earn authoritative high quality links back to your website.
+Create interesting, trendy, and original on-site content that publishers want to cover and link to.
+Then, make sure publishers are aware of your content by using smart outreach efforts that target influencers.
+This proven approach can get your content featured on reputable sites and earn authoritative links back to your website.

 Find out how we have used this two-step strategy to create thousands of links for our campaigns and clients.